robkaltenbach/goku-bar/README.md

 # GBar - Game Timer Toolbar

-A minimal timer toolbar for web browsers with game-specific presets.
-Clean, understated design perfect for gaming sessions.
+A minimal timer toolbar for mafia.org.
+Compatible with all Chromium browsers and more.

 ## ✨ Features